Mongolia Birding and Culture Tour

 Animals we have seen on this trip: Mongolian Gazelle, Red Deer, Siberian Chipmunk, Mongolian Marmot, Corsak Fox, Przewalski's Horse, Tolai Hare, Mongolian Gerbil, Brandt's Vole, Mongolian Toad, Long-tailed Ground Squirrel, Red Squirrel, Korean Field Mouse.

-Here are a few things you need to know about the birding tour in Mongolia:
+Here are a few things you need to know about travel in Mongolia:

 2) The electric outlets are 2-prong European types.
 There is only one electric outlet in the ger for charging your phone and other simple electronic devices.
 One of the places we stay at does not have overnight electricity.
 You will need to bring a headlamp or flashlight.